Thursday, December 26, 2024

 The Seagull Condo Resort is a fairly new long building of 33 identical 3 story units each facing the water.
 The building must be a bit of an eye sore to the homes across the road to the south as the building blocks their view of the water.
 See "Construction begins on controversial Shediac Bridge condos" (CBC 2017).
 Our condo unit is very nicely appointed; both bedrooms, on the top floor, are quite large with a shared bathroom; we were pleased to have a king bed overlooking the water.
 The second floor is the living area with powder room, kitchen, dining and TV/lounging area.
 The ground floor includes a drive in garage and a small entry room.
 Each floor has a balcony or walkout area to the seaside as above.

 On our arrival Paula came to visit, we played with her and the two doggies Gerry and Felix many times.
 We brought her a souvenir from the Musee National des Beaux- Arts du Quebec — a very funny picture book about "Men to Avoid in Art and Life".
-Paula is single and has met many of the men in that book.
+Paula is single and has met many of the men in that book as have most women.
 We found it tragically funny and liked it so much we ordered another when we got home.
 We also brought Paula some consumable greenery from our garden.
 She asked about this year's crop — it wasn't ready yet but seems pretty lush.

 The purpose of this blog is to just give a sense of where we stayed.
 Read other blogs for our adventures.